A New Class of Nuclear Reactor

 Looking to the Future

-The TWR design will evolve as we proceed with materials testing and a prototype reactor.
+The TWR technology will evolve as we proceed with materials testing and a prototype reactor.
 Our studies show that future generations of the technology will be capable of running on other forms of fuel–spent light water reactor fuel or recycled TWR fuel.
-We even foresee versions of the TWR that will use natural uranium or thorium as fuel.